-- The Company sets an appropriate culture, including "tone from the top".
-This ensures the effective management of exposures, adequate resourcing, effective communication, malpractice reporting, a business ethics code that is annually signed up to by employees, and a commitment to integrity, ethical behaviour and compliance. - The Company has an organisational structure that supports its system of internal control and includes the effective operation of an adequately resourced three lines of defence model, appropriate and proportionate segregation of duties, a clear system of delegated authorities, clearly defined roles and responsibilities for staff, and the consideration of risk management and control responsibilities when setting objectives for and reviewing the performance of all staff. - The Company implements a Risk Management Framework (see Section B.3.1) which includes: - Implementation of the applicable risk policies; - Implementation of the applicable business standards; - Consistent identification, measurement, management, monitoring and reporting of all key risks; - Documentation of agreed action plans for risks out of tolerance / appetite; and, - Consideration of alternative responses where risks are not directly controllable by management actions. - The Company has effective controls for each of its core business process and ensures these are regularly monitored and reported on. - The Company has a risk oversight process that provides adequate challenge to the completeness and openness of internal control and risk assessment.
+- An appropriate culture, including "tone from the top".
+This ensures the effective management of exposures, adequate resourcing, effective communication, malpractice reporting, a business ethics code that is annually signed up to by employees, and a commitment to integrity, ethical behaviour and compliance. - An organisational structure that supports its system of internal control and includes the effective operation of an adequately resourced three lines of defence model, appropriate and proportionate segregation of duties, a clear system of delegated authorities, clearly defined roles and responsibilities for staff, and the consideration of risk management and control responsibilities when setting objectives for and reviewing the performance of all staff. - Implementation of a Risk Management Framework (see Section B.3.1) which includes applicable risk policies and business standards, and consistent IMMMR of all key risks. - Effective controls for each core business process with regular monitoring and reporting. - A risk oversight process that provides adequate challenge to the completeness and openness of internal control and risk assessment.